Rovio Entertainment Corp. : Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

 Additional information:

-Of the total voting rights attached to shares, 532,299 (0.64%) of these are the result of stock borrowing agreements.
+Of the total voting rights attached to shares in Section 7A, 5,060 (0.01%) of these are the result of stock borrowing agreements.

 ROVIO ENTERTAINMENT CORPORATION